xidoo123/mit6.828/README.md

 In part-B, if you encounters some wierd character printing out when you run `make run-forktree`, do check function `duppage` (make sure when the page is COW, you need to first `sys_page_map` for the child, then `sys_page_map` for the parent).

-Encounter this bug when you run `make run-faultregs`, complaining about `eflags` is changed after page fault handling.
+If you encounter the following bug when you run `make run-faultregs`, complaining about `eflags` is changed after page fault handling, go to check `pfentry.S` (make sure you didn't do any arithmeic operation after `popfl`).

 ```
 SMP: CPU 0 found 1 CPU(s)